elisa-tech/wg-lfscs/Stack memory management by Linux kernel.md

       * Heap segment - for dynamic allocation, grows up from lower addresses
       * Libraries (text data) - shared libraries which a process may dynamically link into
       * Stack - Captures high-level lanaguage function calling flow, including call/return sequence, parameter passing, local variable instantiation, return value.
           Stack allocation is architecture dependent, but normally grows down towards lower addresses.
           A stack frame is allocated and appropriately initialized on every funciton call.
-          Although the details of stack frame layout are architecture dependent, a SP (Stack Pointer) register normally will be used to point to current frame at top of stac
+          Details of stack frame layout are architecture dependent, a SP (Stack Pointer) register normally will be used to point to current frame at top of stack

-Reference diagram on page 81 of
+Reference diagram on page 81 of https://static.packt-cdn.com/downloads/9781789953435_ColorImages.pdf